facebookresearch/demucs/README.md

 - `tasnet_extra`: Conv-Tasnet trained with extra training data.

-The `--shifts=SHIFTS` performs multiple predictions with random shifts of the input and average them.
-This makes prediction `SHIFTS` times slower but improves the accuracy of Demucs.
+The `--shifts=SHIFTS` performs multiple predictions with random shifts (a.k.a randomized equivariant stabilization) of the input and average them.
+This makes prediction `SHIFTS` times slower but improves the accuracy of Demucs by 0.2 points of SDR.
-It has limited impact on Conv-Tasnet and can be set to 0 (disabled).
-The default value is 10, but using 5 gives roughly the same results for Demucs.
+It has limited impact on Conv-Tasnet as the model is by nature almost time equivariant.
+The value of 10 was used on the original paper, although 5 yields mostly the same gain.
+It is deactivated by default

 ## Examining the results from the paper experiments